Ambassador Teachers

 Emma Moore

-Emma Moore is a Content Marketing Coordinator at Participate Learning.
-She is passionate about equitable education and bringing the world to students through global learning.
+Emma Moore is a Content Marketing Strategist at Participate Learning.
+She is passionate about global education and the power it has to transform schools into communities that foster curiosity, empathy, and career-ready leadership in students.

 Recent Posts